Skip to content

 sync: true

-console.log(`Aggregate created with hash: ${aggregateResult.item_hash}`);
+console.log(`Aggregate created with hash: ${aggregateResult.item_hash}`)

 Computing